gsalucci/HoTSPyBot/README.md

 The short-term goal is to make it gather enough data to feed to the ML algorithm.

-websocket and webapp server needs a rabbitmq instance running on localhost:5672. you can checkout app state updating in real-time at http://localhost:3000
+You can checkout app state updating in real-time at http://localhost:3000 websocket and webapp server needs a redis instance running you can configure the connection string to the redis instanbce by creating a .env file, inside it enter:

+REDIS=redis://default:password@host:port

+password is optional, depends on redis server configuration.

+To run the bot, the first time, you will need to:

+cd Utils
+python templateFIleBuilder.py

+this will create the templates.pickle file needed to template match stuff.

 Data that remains to be acquired:
 1. enemy and allied heroes position in the hero's FoV